jonlpersson/ed-latimore/site/_drafts/how-to-seduce-a-woman-the-ethical-way.md

 ## 6\.
 Touch

-&nbsp;

 Touch is crucial to being seductive.

 Remember back when you were young and your crush’s knees bumped into yours under the desk?
 Remember that familiar jolt of electricity it sent coursing through your veins?

 Well, if innocently bumping knees was enough to elicit that response, just imagine the sparks that fly when you put a hand around a woman’s waist, or on her thigh.
 Physical contact is hugely important to arousal.
-Master the art of the subtle, seductive touch, light touch and everything you do will be much more effective.
+Master the art of the subtle, seductive touch, light touch, and everything you do will be much more effective.

 Obviously, touch is also something you’ve got to be careful not to initiate unless it’s the right time and you know she’ll be into it.
 Otherwise, it goes from being a light turn-on to a strong turn-off.